jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 ## Ways of Describing Complex Algorithms

 First of all, the best way of describing an algorithm is the one you understand the best.
-Putting that aside there are some popular ways of doing it.
+Putting that aside, there are some popular ways of doing it.

 1. **Using Pseudocode**

 Pseudocoding is very popular among developers, because it's very easy to understand and make other people understand.
-It's really easy to write, you just take a pen and paper and write the instructions in the order of execution, just like what David's pseudocode of searching a name in a phonebook.
+It's really easy to write, you just take a pen and paper and write the instructions in the order of execution, just like David's pseudocode for searching a name in a phonebook.

 2. **Using Flow-Charts**